Building a Business When There Are No Easy Answers

 - One you can call when things go horribly wrong.

-If you want to keep these friends, you then have to treat them well.
-That said, if your friends leave you, you must still treat them well.
-Horowitz explains that you should treat the people who leave fairly, or the people who stay will never trust you again.
+If you want to keep these friends, you have to treat them well.
+Even if your friends leave you, you must still treat them well.
+If you don’t treat the people who leave fairly, those who stay will never trust you again.

 Learn by Failing